42esoulard/42_ft_containers/README.md

                 c

 - Do a close reading of all mans to check if my implementations match
-- Redo iterators because mine are incomplete
+- Redo iterators because mine are incomplete and I didnt get any of this "tags" or "traits" business, so help me dog
+- Use allocator ?